CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/teams_saas.md

 You can also click the **Copy** button to copy an invite URL to the clipboard that you can share with others.
 :::

-4. After inviting members to the team, you have the option to download CodeTogether for your IDE if you haven’t already done so.
+4. After inviting members to the team, you have the option to download CodeTogether Live for your IDE if you haven’t already done so.

 ## Managing a Team